1fifoto/cdt-water-gpx/README.md

 ===============================
 The `spreadsheet/CDT WATER 2015.xlsx` is a backup of the Google Docs CDT Water Report spreadsheet in Microsoft EXCEL spreadsheet format.
 It has the following
-columns: Jonathan Ley Map Number, Bear Create mile, Accumulated Bear Creek mileage, Name, Status, Date Reported, and Reported By.
+columns: Jonathan Ley Map Number, Bear Creek mile, Accumulated Bear Creek mileage, Name, Status, Date Reported, and Reported By.
 To use it, you import and upload it to Google docs.